department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 ### Task 4 Scenario

-For this next task, you have many questions about the COVID-19 vaccine or immunization, its availability and where you might go to receive it:
+For this next task, I’d like for you to imagine that you have many questions about the COVID-19 vaccine or immunization, its availability and where you might go to receive it:

 Can you talk me through which group on the right you would expect to find COVID-19 vaccine information?
 - When you are ready, go ahead and move the COVID-19 vaccine card to the right to the place where you think it makes the most sense.